-GMidterme Examination of Final Examination Details:
+Grade Determination and Final Examination Details:

-Term Paper 25%
+Midterm Examination 25% Term Paper 25%

-Final Examination 50%
+Final Examination

-The date for the midterm exam is Thursday, February 26, in class.
+The date for the midterm exam is Thursday, March 3, in class.

 For the term paper, you are to provide a ten-page (1.5 spacing) critical commentary on a recent federal or provincial budget.
 You must include a summary of the budget?s major elements, and a discussion of its economics content.
 (Where does the budget "fit" in terms of policy reforms and social or economic objectives?
 Are there apparent winners and losers, etc.?)
 The essay is due on the last day of classes.